HumanBrainProject/hbp-quickfire/docs/API.md

 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

-## action

-Copyright (c) Human Brain Project

-This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

 ## toJS

 Copyright (c) Human Brain Project